Robert Barr Smith: Personal life, death and legacy

 In 1856 Barr Smith married Joanna Elder, sister of Sir Thomas Elder, also Scottish migrants to the colony.

 In 1878, the couple paid £3000 for a piece of land in Mount Barker that included the Oakfield Hotel (opened 1860, owned by Lachlan MacFarlane).
 They planned and built a 30-roomed mansion in French Renaissance style around the existing hotel, to be used as their family's summer home.
 They later assigned the name Auchendarroch (later known as Auchendarroch House), which originates from the Scottish Gaelic language word for "holy place of the oaks", and proceeded to plant a lot of oak trees on the property.
 They assigned 3 acre each for an orchard and a garden, with hedges planted around the whole property.
 The garden included large lawns and many English trees, including cedars, chestnuts, maples, conifers, and around 50 oak trees.
 It also had flower beds and vegetable gardens, with the produce given away in the community.

 Barr Smith died of "senile decay" on 20 November 1915, and Joanna died in 1919.
 Auchendarroch was sold in 1921 to the Memorial Hospital and used as a convalescent home.
 It was later acquired by the Wallis family, owners of Wallis Cinemas.

-In 1920 his family gave £11,000 for the endowment of the library of the University of Adelaide.